 What Else you Should Know

 We at onlinecredits.com would like to add that similar guidelines apply across state licensing boards for masters-level counselors, therapists, and social workers.
 In addition, some states have a single board charged with regulating both masters-level and doctoral-level providers employing the same sets of rules and guidelines, whereas other states have separate regulatory bodies that oversee masters-level and doctoral-level providers, respectively.
-Almost all state licensure boards recognize CE credits sponsored at the APA level, so a training company with APA sponsorship is ideal for all mental health professionals pursuing online CE credits, regardless of the state of practice.
+Almost all state licensure boards recognize CE credits sponsored at the APA level, so a CE provider with APA sponsorship is ideal for all mental health professionals pursuing online CE credits, regardless of the state of practice.

 A final thought: